aroberge/friendly-traceback-docs/docs/html/_sources/syntax_error.rst.txt

     **Checklist**

+    Any contribution, **no matter how small**, is welcome.
+    The following checklist
-    The following are the required steps before a pull request.
+    is provided for those that are ambitious and want to do all the required steps by themselves to include a new case.
+    You definitely do not have to do all of this.

-    Each item is explained in a different section below.
+    Each of the following items is explained in a different section below.
     If you find the instructions unclear, please do not hesitate to reach out.

         - File an issue indicating that you are planning to work on a given exception.